Towers Hospital

 The Towers Hospital was a mental health facility in Humberstone, Leicestershire, England.
 The administration building, which became known as George Hine House, is a Grade II listed building.
 The property, which was originally a home on a family estate owned by the Broadbent family was transformed into what would become the hospital after being sold to the Leicester Borough Council in 1862.
 Adjacent to the main building is Benjamin Court which is named after the original owner, Benjamin Broadbent.

 History

 Broadbent ownership

 The site chosen for the hospital had previously been occupied by Victoria House (of which the main block still remains), the former home of Benjamin Broadbent, a leading businessman, master builder, and architect, whose works were well renowned across the Midlands at the time.
-He built a house on the site in the late 1850s, and moved in in early 1860.
+He built a house on the site in the late 1850s, and moved in during early 1860.
 Following his death in 1862, his son Benjamin Jr. sold the house and 30 acres of land to the Leicester Borough Council for £8,000.
 The house had to be demolished due to dry rot, and the grounds were used for the Leicester Towers Hospital.